Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 * [UnprovenTransaction](#class-unproventransaction)

 ## Interfaces
+These interfaces must be implemented by some of the classes that are used to build an `UnprovenTransaction`

 ### Interface Signable

+[//]: # (TODO: Sean please add missing details)
 This interface is responsible for caching various information from a BiFrost node.

 This interface contains just one method/function.